dalethomas81/HamMessenger/README.md

 ## Updates ##

+### 24-JUL-2021: Rev v1.1 is being fabbed!!

+I was able to work through all of the issues with the first version.
+I placed an order with jlcpcb this time (osh park was great but too expensive).
+I ordered 20 boards this time and if they work well I will give some away.

+I'll update later with how I resolved the issues.
+For now, going to have a beer :)

 ### 22-JUL-2021: Put together some information on the board for your review.

 [Here](/Media/Board-v1/analysis.md) is an in-depth analysis of the problems with version 1.0 of the board.
 Also, does any body know how to add correct shielding for the board?
 I am having issues with the Arduino locking up on transmit sometimes.